JOHNNYMACONNY/ybf-studio/docs/professional_animated_background_guide.md

 }
 ```

-This professional animated background system provides a sophisticated, mathematically harmonious foundation for creating premium user experiences in the AudioServiceApp.
+This professional animated background system provides a sophisticated, mathematically harmonious foundation for creating premium user experiences in the YBF Studio.